Frequently Asked Questions

 How do you recommend I brew my coffee?

-We always shoot for about 16:1 ratio of water to ground coffee.
-This sounds complicated but is actually really simple if you have a scale.
-If you don't have a scale use a little more than 2 tablespoons of ground coffee per cup of water.
+We always recommend starting around a 16:1 ratio of water to ground coffee when dialing in your brew.
+(If you don't have a scale, use a little more than 2 tablespoons of ground coffee per cup of water and adjust to taste from there.)

 How should I grind my coffee?

-We ship all our coffees whole bean to preserve their freshness in transit - so a quality burr grinder is the definitely recommended to get the most out of your brews.
+We ship all our coffees whole bean to preserve their freshness in transit - a quality burr grinder is the definitely recommended to get the most out of your brews.
+We recommend grinding just before brewing for best results.

 Here at MCC, we recommend Baratza grinders.
 They offer a range of models to suit different brewing methods, and are fantastic for support and replacement parts.
 We even offer a few models for sale on the site, which you can check out here.